Katherine Harris: Religious positions

-Rep. Debbie Wasserman Schultz (D-FL) said she was "disgusted" by the comments "and deeply disappointed in Representative Harris personally," adding "clearly shows that she does not deserve to be a representative."
+Representative Debbie Wasserman Schultz (D-FL) said she was "disgusted" by the comments "and deeply disappointed in Representative Harris personally," adding that Harris's statement "clearly shows that she does not deserve to be a representative."
 Two of Harris' primary opponents denounced her statements, Republican Will McBride (an attorney and son of a pastor) stated "I'm a Christian, and I'm a Republican, and I don't share her views.
 There are people of other faiths and backgrounds of outstanding integrity who know how to tell the truth."
 Real estate developer Peter Monroe, another GOP primary opponent, called on her to quit the race and resign from Congress.
 He called her suggestion that non-Christian voters are ignorant of morality when voting as "contemptible, arrogant and wicked."